taowis/NeuroFusion/README.md

 If you use **NeuroFusion** in your research, please cite it as:

 > Lai K. *NeuroFusion: An Interactive Multimodal Neuro-Bioinformatics Dashboard* (Version 0.1.0) [Computer software].
-GitHub.
-Available at: https://github.com/yourusername/NeuroFusion. **Draft for submission to the Journal of Open Source Software (JOSS).**
+GitHub: https://github.com/taowis/NeuroFusion. **Prepared for submission to the Journal of Open Source Software (JOSS).**

 ## License
 MIT (see `LICENSE`).
 Cite the Allen Institute + atlas authors when publishing.